MichaelELeonard/Python-API-Challenge/README.md

 In this deliverable, the [OpenWeatherMap.org API](https://openweathermap.org/api) data was used to plan future vacation destinations.
 This was accomplished using Jupyter notebooks, the geoViews Python library, and the Geoapify API.

-## Each point on the map represents a city in the city dataset.
-The size of the point correlates to the humidity in each city.
+## Each point on the map represents a city in the dataset.
+The size of the point correlates to the humidity in each location.

 <img src="Pics/Initial Map.png" width="957" height="459">